niiquaye/uwrt_software_trainining/README.md

 **Write 6 components that do the following:**
 1. Clears any existing turtles
+2. Create a component that moves 'turtle1' in a circular motion
-2. Spawns a turtle named "stationary_turtle" at x = 5, y = 5
+3. Spawns a turtle named "stationary_turtle" at x = 5, y = 5
    Spawns a second turtle named "moving_turtle" at x = 25, y = 10
 4. Create a service that resets the "moving_turtle" to its starting position.
 The service response should be whether or not it was successful.
 5. Create a publisher that publishes a custom msg.
 This custom msgs should have 3 integer fields that correspond with the x and y distances of "stationary_turtle" to "moving turtle", as well as the distance between the two turtles.